galaxyproject/SARS-CoV-2/6-RecombinationSelection/README.md

 [Wu et al.](https://doi.org/10.1038/s41586-020-2008-3) showed recombination between COVID-19 and bat coronaviruses located within the *S*-gene.
 We want to confirm this observation and provide a publicly accessible workflow for recombination detection.

-In previous coronovirus outbreaks (SARS), retrospecive analyses determined that adaptive substitutions might have occured in the S-protein [Zhang et al.](https://www.ncbi.nlm.nih.gov/pmc/articles/PMC1609170/), e.g., related to [ACE2 receptor utilization](https://www.embopress.org/doi/full/10.1038/sj.emboj.7600640).
-While data on COVID-19 are currenly limited, we investigated whether or not the lineage leading to them showed any evidence of positive diversifying selection.
+In previous coronavirus outbreaks (SARS), retrospective analyses determined that adaptive substitutions might have occurred in the S-protein [Zhang et al.](https://www.ncbi.nlm.nih.gov/pmc/articles/PMC1609170/), e.g., related to [ACE2 receptor utilization](https://www.embopress.org/doi/full/10.1038/sj.emboj.7600640).
+While data on COVID-19 are currently limited, we investigated whether or not the lineage leading to them showed any evidence of positive diversifying selection.

 ## Outline